 (e.g., translation/transliteration of the mark, searches in WHO INN, MIMS, eAmbrosia, GI View, Bureau of Plant Industry Variety Database, etc).

-PART 2: Conducting a Comprehensive Trademark Search using Vienna Classification, Nice Classification, and Other Considerations
+Continuation: Conducting a Comprehensive Trademark Search using Vienna Classifcation, Nice Classification, and Other Considerations.

 Discussion on the Absolute Grounds for rejecting a Trademark Application